lgm19901022/test/readme.txt

-this is a test text......込込込込込
+this is a test text......
+I am a Sb.
+test